DavidAwad/3JSSite/README.md

-This is my Github Pages Website
+This is a Github Pages Website

+ cleaned it up  a little bit, tried improving it a bit, ended up not liking it enought to continue it so i ended up building my current website.
+Hope you like it!

-I am using Threejs to give my website a cool background.
+It's using Threejs to give my website a cool background.

 Some implicit features are if you press: